 - Creating compliant employment contracts for your workers

 - Remitting employees' salaries, taxes and benefits in accordance with local law

-If you’re looking to hire international talent, but don’t know where to start, speak with a global solutions advisor to learn if partnering with an employer of record is the right solution for reaching your expansion goals.
+If you’re interested in global outsourcing, but don’t know where to start, speak with a global solutions advisor to learn if partnering with an employer of record is the right solution for reaching your expansion goals.